 In June, Apple announced this year’s operating systems, and they are full of new features to boost your productivity and increase your fun. macOS Ventura, iOS 16, and iPadOS 16 also have a number of useful new features to enhance your security and privacy.
 Most of these features are present in all of the operating systems.

-iOS 16 is now available, and iPadOS 16 and macOS Ventura won’t be released until October.
-Here’s an overview of what’s new in iOS, and what to look forward to this fall.
+iOS 16 is now available, and iPadOS 16 and macOS Ventura are coming on Monday, October 24.
+Here’s an overview of what’s new in iOS, and what to look forward to on the Mac and iPad.

 Apple, as part of the FIDO Alliance, is committed to moving toward a future without passwords.
 At least, without passwords that we have to remember and fill in on websites and in apps.
 As such, they are introducing passkeys on its platforms.
 As Apple’s developer document explains,